-Whenever a Department owned canine is deployed, a Canine Use Report shall be completed by the handler and turned in to the Canine Supervisor before going off duty.
+Whenever a Department owned canine is deployed, the criminal incident report shall be completed by the handler and turned in to a Supervisor before going off duty.
+The Canine Use Report/ PackTracks shall be completed by the handler by the end of their workweek.

 If an intentional bite or injury results from the use of a department owned canine, the Shift Commander and the Canine Supervisor and/or Canine Administrator shall be notified as soon as practical and the injuries documented in a supplemental report by the handler.
+Notification of other personnel will be consistent with the policy regarding "Major Incident Notification."
 The Shift Commander and/or the Canine Supervisor/Canine Administrator shall complete a separate Use of Force Report as set forth in Policy Manual 300.5.3.
 If an intentional bite or injury results from the use of another agency canine that was deployed at the request of our department, the Shift Commander shall be notified as soon as practical and the Shift Commander shall complete a separate Use of Force Report and ensure photographs are taken as soon as practical.

 - (a) In all cases of bites or injury resulting from the use of a department owned canine, photographs should be taken of the bite or injury as soon as practical by the handler after first tending to the immediate needs for medical treatment of the injured person.
 The canine handler should also attempt to obtain a signed medical release form from the injured person. - 1.
 The photographs will be labeled under the Use of Force Report number for the incident and uploaded into VIPER. - 2.
 It is the responsibility of the Unit Supervisor to ensure that such photographs are retained until the potential need for use in any related civil proceeding has expired. - (b) If an injury occurs, medical personnel shall be requested to respond to the scene for an evaluation and treatment.
 The subject shall be transported to the hospital for additional evaluation, treatment and medical clearance.
-In the event an in-custody suspect requires medical attention, a member shall standby with the suspect until treatment has been rendered. - (c) If a subject alleges an injury that is not visible, notification should be made to a supervisor and the location of the alleged injury should be photographed.
+In the event an in-custody

+- suspect requires medical attention, a member shall standby with the suspect until treatment has been rendered. - (c) If a subject alleges an injury that is not visible, notification should be made to a supervisor and the location of the alleged injury should be photographed.
 Any claim of injury by the subject shall result in the subject being transported to the hospital for evaluation, treatment and medical clearance.